Menu

 You can take any one of busses Nos.
 3, 5, 6, 8, 10, 14, 20, 25 or 28 to the stop “Rathaus”.
 Then walk across the Alter Markt, turning right at the Café Tomaselli and left into the Sigmund-Haffner-Gasse.
 The Museum is several metres further on, to your right.
 The exhibition space is on the first upper floor.

-It takes some five minutes to walk from the bus stop.
+It takes around five minutes to walk from the bus stop.

 By car